Why is There Always a Child Sweeping in the Montessori Classroom?

 One writer investigates the importance of practical life activities in the Montessori classroom

 My first experience of "Montessori" was when I visited a Montessori preschool for a job interview.
 I remember walking into a classroom with the Head of School and being surprised to see a young child diligently sweeping the floor.
 He couldn't have been more than four years old.
 I looked around to see which adult was forcing this child to tidy up.
 But there was no one.
-Just a teacher helping a child at the other end of the classroom, and another teacher sitting on the opposite side of the classroom, observing all the children.
+Just a teacher helping a child on one end of the classroom, and another teacher sitting on the opposite side, observing all the children.

 I then noticed two girls washing a window, and a child scrubbing a table with soap and water.
 There was a girl mopping the mess on the floor that the boy cleaning the table was creating.
 There was also a boy sat on a bench, polishing his leather shoes.
-"What is happening?" was initial reaction to these seemingly dull activities.
-There was no fuss, and none of the children seemed as though they were carrying out some kind of punishment.
-They actually seemed quite happy.
+"What is going on?"
+I thought to myself.
+There was no fuss — none of the children seemed as though they were carrying out some kind of punishment.
+They actually seemed quite happy!

 Within my first few weeks of teaching at the school, I learned that this type of activity is referred to as Practical Life (meaning, anything the child does that serves a real-life purpose, like washing their hands or preparing food), but with Montessori schools having such a strong reputation for serious subjects like Math and English, I wondered what purpose these Practical Life activities serve.
 Wouldn’t the children’s time be better spent practicing something like reading or writing?